CHM 295/595: Course Syllabus - Fall 2008

 One Unit Course (Laboratory Safety):

-3. Conduct a safety evaluation of an assigned laboratory and follow up on safety concerns.
+3. Conduct a safety audit or evaluation of an assigned laboratory & follow up on safety concerns.
 A one page report covering the safety evaluation and follow up on correcting problems (when possible) is required.
 Departmental forms will be used as guidelines for the safety evaluation.
 Alternate projects such as writing a chemical hygiene plan, presenting a talk to the class on a special safety related topic, etc. could be done with the approval of the instructor.

 Two Unit Course (TA Training) - add the following: